Norton Commando Upgrades

 NOTE: The CNW hydraulic clutch kit is not always in stock.

-Based in Brittany France, Alton offers a range of products for British motorcycles, including generators and electric starter kits.
-This starter kit for the Norton Commando comes with all you need for assembly, including an installation guide.
+Based in Brittany France, the Alton company offers a range of products for British motorcycles, including generators and electric starter kits.
+This starter kit comes with all you need for assembly, including an installation guide.

-The Alton electric start kit will work with pre-1975 Commandos (except very early models with ignition at the rear of the timing cover).
+The Alton electric start kit will work with pre-1975 models (except early models with ignition at the rear of the timing cover).
 A higher output battery is recommended.

 Alton electric start kits are available from Classic Bike Experience.